INNO-Robotics-SRL/INNOWEST/README.md

 ## Instalation

 Details on the installation procedure are to be found under [Docker](/docker/) and [API](/api/)

+# Video
+Video tutorial on how to implement and use ROSE-AP can be found [here](/video/README.md) .

 ## License
 The Inno West Rose-AP components are licensed under [Apache 2.0](/LICENSE) © 2023 Inno Robotics S.R.L.